 - Add remaining ingredients: Then add the flour, salt, vanilla extract and milk.
 Beat together until the dough starts to form and then add the chocolate chips.

-You can make these with any flavor of chocolate you’d like, milk, dark or white chocolate.
-But I recommend using something like Ghirardelli melting wafers.
-It’s a good quality chocolate and easy to work with.
 White chocolate tends to be a little thicker than milk or dark, but it’s also more transparent.
 So you may need more of it to make the eggs opaque.

 Candy melts (such as Wilton) could work, but they are not my favorite.
 Flavor wise they don’t compare to actual chocolate, but I also find they are quite thick once melted.
 If you want to use candy melts, I recommend thinning it out with a little bit of vegetable oil.

-how to make Chocolate filled Easter Eggs
+How to Make Chocolate Filled Easter Eggs

 Melt the chocolate